Buckets (S3)

 Abort incomplete multipart upload

-Allows you to stop multipart uploads that do not complete within a specified number of days after being initiated.
+You can abort multipart uploads that do not complete within a specified number of days to avoid storing incomplete object parts.

 resources:myBucket:type: bucketproperties:lifecycleRules:- type: abort-incomplete-multipart-uploadproperties:daysAfterInitiation: 5